-If you have any questions regarding the offering, please call the Stock Information Center at (610) 478-2090, Monday through Friday from 10:00 a.m. to 4:00 p.m., Central Time or email us at niholdings@griffinfingroup.com.
+If you have any questions regarding the offering, please call the Stock Information Center at [•], Monday through Friday from 10:00 a.m. to 4:00 p.m., Central Time or write to us at Nodak Mutual Insurance Company, 1101 First Avenue North, Fargo, North Dakota 58102.
 The Stock Information Center will be closed on weekends and bank holidays.
-Additional copies of the materials will be available by contacting the Stock Information Center.
+Our Stock Information Center is located at our offices at 1101 First Avenue North, Fargo, North Dakota 58102.
+Additional copies of the materials will be available at the Stock Information Center.